 This October, we had the great pleasure of covering the 64th BFI London Film Festival and celebrating the best of film, with this year’s festival providing some much-needed respite from this very strange year.
-This particular LFF was exceptional, not only because of its strong and diverse programme but also because it was accessible to audiences around the UK with online screenings and events for all tastes, as well as special screenings at UK cinemas.
+This particular LFF was exceptional, not only because of its strong and diverse program but also because it was accessible to audiences around the UK with online screenings and events for all tastes, as well as special screenings at UK cinemas.
 The festival was spread across twelve days, with a vibrant line-up that included several films that are already generating lots of awards buzz.

 I was fortunate to experience this year’s festival both virtually at home and in-person at cinema screenings across London.
-I began my festival experience with an online screening at home in my pyjamas, which felt odd at first but was extremely cosy.
+I began my festival experience with an online screening at home in my pajamas, which felt odd at first but was extremely cozy.
 Throughout the festival, I was able to watch and enjoy a wide variety of screenings in the comfort of my home.
 I hope online screenings and virtual events will continue to be part of the film festival experience in the future.
 I also had the opportunity to see several exclusive previews on the big screen at three different cinemas and it was wonderful to feel that little bit of normal in a festival atmosphere.
 My final screening was at the Genesis Cinema in East London and it felt so special to end my LFF2020 journey at the cinema.

 These are five of my highlights from this year’s festival: